 Day 3 – The Last Supper, Teatro alla Scala, Navigli District

-My Thoughts on Milan
+My Experience in Milan

 I was looking forward to visiting Milan for several reasons.